BastiHz/Java-Course-Projects/Recipes/README.md

 | List all of your recipes | GET | /api/recipe/my-recipes |  | JSON array with recipes |
 | List all recipes from a category | GET | /api/recipe/search?category=**category** |  | JSON array with recipes |
 | List all recipes with names containing a string | GET | /api/recipe/search?name=**name** |  | JSON array with recipes |

+The H2 console is available via a webbrowser at `http://localhost:8080/h2`.
+There you can view and modify the database directly.
+To login set JDBC URL to `jdbc:h2:file:./recipes_db` and User Name to `user`.
+No password.

 This is an example message body for registering a user.
 The email must contain "@" and "." and the password must be at least 8 characters long.
 ```